-Hi, Craig before testing any electrical component in the Turn Signal Light Circuit it is "IMPERATIVE" that you have a fully charged battery of 12.5 volts or more and be able to pass a proper "LOAD" test because your battery may have 12.5 volts or more but little or zero amps causing the battery to be faulty and must be replaced, "AGM" batteries fall into this category more so than lead-acid types, also before diagnosing any turn signal/running light/parking light issue make sure the bulb is good and the light fuse has continuity with a test light.
-If you have replaced your OEM lights with one or all LED lights you are going to need a load equalizer.
+Hi, Rich before testing any electrical component in the Starting Circuit it is "IMPERATIVE" that you have a fully charged battery of 12.5 volts or more and be able to pass a proper "LOAD" test if necessary, you may have a preliminary reading of 12.5 volts or more but little or zero amperage, the battery is faulty and must be replaced.
+AGM type batteries fall into this scenario more so than lead-acid batteries.

 For more information about your issue and valuable "FREE" downloads that you will need for viewing or printing please click on the blue links below.
 Good luck and have a wonderful day.